ullaskunder3/Solution-to-graphics.h/README.md

  ## Contributors ✨

-Thanks goes to these wonderful people:
+Thanks to these wonderful people:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->